FRCAluminati3555/aluminati-vision/README.md

 ```

 # Target info
 The template contains a very basic UDP protocol to transfer the data to the robot, but the user is free to implement any protocol.
 AluminatiVision currently does not include any WPILib functions mainly for simplicity.
-So, network tables may be more difficult to get going.
+So, network tables may be more difficult to get working.

 # File locations
 The root of this project should be copied to /home/pi on a Raspberry Pi.
 The executable should be at /home/pi/AluminatiVision/AluminatiVision.jar.
 To run AluminatiVision at startup, create a systemd service to run the startup script (/home/pi/AluminatiVision/AluminatiVision.sh).